DevExpress-Examples/asp-net-web-forms-grid-display-group-summary-in-group-headers/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/t197688/)**
 <!-- run online end -->

 [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) supports group footer summaries out of the box.
-Sometimes it is necessary to display group summaries in column headers separately for every group.
-This example demonstrates one of possible solutions for this task.
+It may be necessary to display group summaries in column headers separately for every group.
+This example demonstrates one of the possible solutions.

 ![](grid.png)

 To implement group header summaries, create the [GridViewTemplates.GroupRowContent](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewTemplates.GroupRowContent) template.
-Place an HTML table in the template and assign required CSS classes to its HTML elements.
+Place an HTML table in the template and assign the CSS classes to its HTML elements.

 ```cs
 public class GridGroupRowContentTemplate : ITemplate {